kohai-ut/centralite_jetstream/README.md

 ```

 In my file I have both jetstream and elegance systems so this is the snippet for my jetstream that I use in HA.
 The 001 in light.jsl001 is aligned with the jetstream system's ID for that light.
 I have a jetstream/zigbee style dongle to communicate and configure the jetstream system and see the configuration and save it to a text file for browsing.
 I assume people can figure out what the numbers should be.
 Also, the documentation for jestream is available online.

+5. Restart HA and watch the log files.
+You should be able to see logs showing up in the home-assistant.log file.